lizardsystem/lizard-security/README.rst

 - **Lizard** also means that it is user friendly and that non-admins can configure it.

-- **Django** because lizard-security tries to use Django's database models, Django's row level security mechanism, Django's admin filtering, Django's permission infrastructure.
+- **Django** because lizard-security tries to use Django's database model managers, Django's row level security mechanism, Django's admin filtering, Django's permission infrastructure.
 A good Django citizen.
-Oh, and because it `monkey patches <http://en.wikipedia.org/wiki/Monkey_patch>`_ Django's default model manager's ``get_query_set()`` method.

 Defining terms